bashnota/bashnota/src/services/README.md

-# Services
+# Global Services (`src/services`)

-This directory contains services that handle business logic, data fetching, and communication with external APIs.
+This directory contains global, application-wide services that are not specific to any single feature.
+These services handle cross-cutting concerns like HTTP requests, logging, and core backend integrations.

+## Services

+-   **`aiService.ts`**: A high-level service for interacting with AI models.
+Note: Most AI logic is within `src/features/ai`.
+-   **`axios.ts`**: Configures the global Axios instance used for making HTTP requests to the backend API.
+-   **`codeExecutionService.ts`**: A service that manages the execution of code, likely by interfacing with a Jupyter kernel.
+-   **`firebase.ts`**: Initializes and configures the connection to Firebase services.
+-   **`logger.ts`**: A service for application-wide logging, which can be configured for different environments and log levels.

 ## Subdirectories